ReynaldoAMartinez/ReynaldoAMartinez/README.md

 <!-- <h1>Hi, I'm Reynaldo!
 An IT professional, with a passion for cybersecurity, to create a safer community. -->

-Seasoned IT professional with 20+ years of experience, now transitioning into cybersecurity with a strong focus on Security Operations (SOC) and Threat Detection.
-Holding certifications in SOC Analysis and courses in Ethical Hacking, I have hands-on in SIEM solutions, incident response, intrusion detection, pentesting and vulnerability assessment.
+Seasoned IT professional with over 20 years of experience, currently transitioning into cybersecurity with a strong focus on Security Operations (SOC) and Threat Detection.
+Certified in SOC Analysis and trained in Ethical Hacking, I bring hands-on experience with SIEM solutions, incident response, intrusion detection, penetration testing, and vulnerability assessment.

  ## Objective

-Passionate about leveraging my extensive IT background and newly acquired cybersecurity skills to proactively identify and mitigate cyber threats.
-Excited to contribute as a Cybersecurity Analyst, SOC Tier 1 Analyst, or Pentester bringing a blend of hands-on technical expertise, analytical thinking, and a commitment to continuous learning.
+Passionate about leveraging my extensive IT background and newly developed cybersecurity expertise to proactively detect and mitigate cyber threats.
+Eager to contribute as a Cybersecurity Analyst, SOC Tier 1 Analyst, or Pentester, bringing strong technical skills, analytical thinking, and a commitment to continuous learning.

 <h2>👨‍💻 Skills and Projects:</h2>